Setting a robust target

 We are supporting biodiversity at all our sites.

-This includes improving natural habitats for wildlife such as bats and birds, installing bee hives on the roof of the Science Museum and planting a further thousand native, locally-sourced trees a year throughout this decade, joining 45,000 native trees already planted.
+This includes improving natural habitats for wildlife such as bats and birds and planting a further thousand native, locally-sourced trees a year throughout this decade, joining 45,000 native trees already planted.

 At the National Collections Centre, rainwater will help create a large wetland area which we hope to include within a wider nature reserve.
 We’ve also installed 100 bat and bird boxes, made habitat improvements and will plant four acres of wildflower meadow for bees and insects.